 ICT (Information and Communications Technology)

 The internet is available in classrooms and the school library.
-Year 0-2 students do not use the Internet individually.
+Students do not use the Internet without supervision.
 They may, however, experience internet use by teacher modelling to the whole class.
 Students must have parental and staff permission to use the Internet.
 If they are doing a search they will be supervised by an adult.

 When your child is enrolled you are asked to return an Internet permission form (you can download this form below).
 You will also be asked to give permission for your child’s work and/or photograph to be published on the school website.

 A Parent Tutors in Reading (PTR) programme operates at Tawhai School.
 Children who require extra assistance with reading are identified by their class teacher then placed on this programme.
 The children attend reading sessions with a trained parent helper who listens to them read and offers support.
 This programme has been very beneficial in assisting students to read more fluently.

 From time to time the school employs teacher aides to work alongside students or with small groups in specific learning areas.